Helpful Tips for New Students

 Getting Your Textbooks

-Required and recommended textbooks for School of Nursing courses are available for purchase in The University Store on Fifth, located at 4000 Fifth Avenue in the Oakland section of Pittsburgh.
-For book information, you may call 412 648-1455.
-Hours are typically 8:30 a.m. through 6:00 p.m.
-Monday through Thursday, 8:30 a.m. through 5 p.m. on Friday, 10:00 a.m. through 5:00 p.m. on Saturday and 12:00 p.m. through 4:00 p.m. on Sunday.
-Purchases can also be made via telephone order, using a credit card account, and then the books can be mailed to you, to avoid making a trip in.
-Many students wait until the first class to see the course syllabus and learn a bit more about the course expectations before purchasing textbooks, but other students prefer to get their books before the first class.
+Purchases can also be online with the option to pick-up, deliver to your residence hall, or ship to your home.
+Many students wait until the first class to see the course syllabus and learn a bit more about the course expectations before purchasing textbooks, but other students prefer to get their materials before the first class.
 Feel free to make your own decision based on your own needs and comfort level.

-Getting Your ID card
+Getting Your Pitt ID Card

 Parking at Pitt

 There are several university lots that have day parking available for students at a discounted rate (with your ID card).
 Those lots can be located on the campus map, and are labeled OC, PH, SS, and OH.
 The SB lot is a student lot only.
-You must have a valid student parking permit, which can be obtained in the Parking Office.
+You must have a valid student parking permit which can be obtained in the Pitt Parking Office.
 If you park in OC lot, at the top of the hill above Victoria Building, you can ride a shuttle bus to the front door of Victoria (every 20 minutes).
-The O'Hara lot is 2 blocks away, next to Western Psychiatric Institute and Clinic.
+The O'Hara lot is 2 blocks away next to Western Psychiatric Institute and Clinic.

-Using your Computer Account
+Using Your Computer Account

-Many of the courses have web-supported learning activities.
+Many of the courses have online learning activities.
 This means that you can access class notes, homework assignments, links to helpful websites, and send e-mails to classmates and instructors via the Internet.
 The university site is http://courseweb.pitt.edu.
 To log in, you need to be registered for a course and know your computer account user ID and password.
 You can access the Internet from home or from any computer at Pitt, including the computer lab on the second floor of Victoria Building.
 You type in the web address listed above, and when you see the login screen, enter your user ID and password.
 You will then see a welcome screen, with your name and the course you are registered for.
 Just double click on that course, and you will enter the CourseWeb materials for that course.
 There is a help button, if you need it, but many students find that they can navigate around the website after a bit of exploration.
 Your instructor will also be happy to provide help and answers.
 The computer help desk phone number is 412-624-HELP if you find you can't get into CourseWeb easily.

-Student Affairs & Alumni Relations (SAAR)
+Student Affairs

 Important Registration Information

-When you have registered for courses at the University of Pittsburgh as of July 2005, all billing will be done by electronic bills (ebills) which will replace all paper bills for students at all University of Pittsburgh campuses.
-Each month you will be sent an e-mail to your official university e-mail account announcing that your eBill is available. eBills will then be available to view and pay in Pitt PAY.
-You must pay the bill by the deadline indicated (usually 2 to 3 weeks after the bill has been issued) or make arrangements for payment with the Student accounts/Payment Center Office (412-624-7520 ).
-You must also meet the course requirements during the term.
+When you have registered for courses at the University of Pittsburgh as of July 2005, all billing will be done by electronic bills (eBills), which will replace all paper bills for students at all University of Pittsburgh campuses.
+Each month you will be sent an e-mail to your official university e-mail account announcing that your eBill is available. eBills will then be available to view and pay in PittPAY.
+You must pay the bill by the deadline or make arrangements for payment with the Student Accounts / Payment Center Office (412-624-7520).
+You must also meet the course requirements during the semester.
 Your registration will not be cancelled unless you complete the paperwork to do so.
-There are forms to drop or add a course, which can be done the first 2 weeks of the term, and there are also forms to withdraw from a class.
-There forms can be obtained form the Student Affairs & Alumni Relations Office, Room 239.
+There are forms to drop or add a course, which can be done the first two weeks of the term, and there are also forms to withdraw from a class.
+Forms can be obtained form the Student Affairs, Room 240.
 If you do not complete one of these forms, and you do not meet the course requirements during the term, you will receive a failing grade for the term.
-Staff in the Student Affairs & Alumni Relations can answer questions about these registrations processes.
+Student Affairs staff can answer questions about these registration processes.